openzfs/openzfs-docs/docs/Developer Resources/Building ZFS.rst

 Install
 ^^^^^^^

-You can run ``zfs-tests.sh`` without installing ZFS, see below.
+You can run ``zfs-tests.sh`` without installing ZFS, see :ref:`below <running-zloopsh-and-zfs-testssh>` - but read the warning there first, as the test suite is destructive.
 If you have reason to install ZFS after building it, pay attention to how your distribution handles kernel modules.
 On Ubuntu, for example, the modules from this repository install in the ``extra`` kernel module path, which